nextflow-io/website/content/example3.md

     """
 }

-/*
- * Each time a file emitted by the 'top_hits' channel an extract job is executed
- * producing a file containing the matching sequences */ process extract {
+process extract {
     input:
-    path 'top_hits' from hits_ch
+    path 'top_hits'
-    path db from db_dir
+    path db

     output:
-    file 'sequences' into sequences_ch
+    file 'sequences', emit: ch_sequences

     """
     blastdbcmd -db $db/$db_name -entry_batch top_hits | head -n 10 > sequences
     """
 }

-/*
- * Collects all the sequences files into a single file
- * and prints the resulting file content when complete */ sequences_ch
-    .collectFile(name: params.out)
-    .view { file -> "matching sequences:\n ${file.text}" }

 ]]>
 </script>
 </div>

-### Try it in your computer
+### Try it on your computer

-In order to run this pipeline in your computer you will required:
+To run this pipeline on your computer, you will need:

 * Unix-like operating system
-* Java 8 (or higher)
+* Java 11 (or higher)
 * Docker

-Install Nextflow entering the following command in the shell terminal:
+Install Nextflow by entering the following command in the terminal:

     $ curl -fsSL https://get.nextflow.io | bash

-Then launch the pipeline execution using this command:
+Then launch the pipeline with this command:

     $ ./nextflow run blast-example -with-docker

-It will automatically download the pipeline [Github repository](https://github.com/nextflow-io/blast-example) and the associated Docker images, thus the first execution can requires few minutes to complete depending you network connection.
+It will automatically download the pipeline [Github repository](https://github.com/nextflow-io/blast-example) and the associated Docker images, thus the first execution may take a few minutes to complete depending on your network connection.